ECA is considering feedback on our Draft Statement on Play.

-The inaugural Statement on Play will be launched at the ECA National Conference (5–8 October 2022) in Canberra.
 This professional resource has been developed in consultation with experts in the field and representatives from the ECA National Board and state committees, and will inform practice and debate on a variety of play-based approaches to early childhood education.

 For the latest Year of Play updates and information:

 - like and share ECA social content across Facebook, Instagram, LinkedIn and Twitter